Our research has two main theme areas.

 models to assist with maintenance and operations.
 Autonomous aerial

-assessed for their use in inspecting steel and concrete bridges to
+vehicles are being assessed for their use in inspecting steel and

 augment current inspection techniques where access is difficult.